What is CBD?

 Cannabidiol (CBD) is one of many compounds found in the cannabis plant and is also known as hemp.
 The cannabis plant is made up of two main parts, including CBD and THC.
 CBD is often referred to as the “non-psychoactive” / non-impairing cannabinoid while its cousin, THC, gets you high.
 CBD is known to impart a feeling of relaxation and calm.
 Although its history dates back some 12,000 years, in recent years CBD has become the focus of medical research, media, and legislation related to cannabis due to the potential health benefits.
 A CBD product (Epidolex) has been FDA approved to treat epilepsy.
 We strongly recommend discussing your situation with your doctor before using.

 There is no single dosage that’s optimal for everyone.
 As little as 2.5 mg of CBD can have a therapeutic effect.
 If necessary, much higher doses of good quality CBD-rich formulations are safe and well tolerated.
 When first starting, less is more until an optimal dose is determined.
 Creating a baseline record will help you judge the effectiveness.
 When thinking about dosing, also consider whether your CBD is full-spectrum, broad-spectrum or isolate.
 Some people might only need 10 milligrams of full-spectrum CBD, but with isolate, taking 80 or 100 milligrams may not have the same effect.
-Dosing greatly depends on the individual and their particular circumstances.
+Dosing greatly depends on the individual, their receptors and their particular circumstances.

 Ways to take CBD